alirezamehrabi/CI-CD-Document/README.md

 ---

 ## Step 6: Set Up CI/CD Workflow
-Create a new file `.github/workflows/node.js.yml` and add the following configuration:
+Edit file `.github/workflows/node.js.yml` - made in previous by configuring your action - and add the following configuration:

 ```yaml
 on: